chrisvanmeer/vault-fundamentals/README.md

 ### `vault.hclic`

-Please paste your enterprise license string into this file.
+Please paste your Vault Enterprise license string into this file.

 ## Deploy infrastructure